awslabs/llrt/README.md

 Same principle as dependencies applies when using TypeScript.
 TypeScript must be bundled and transpiled into ES2020 JavaScript.

+> [!NOTE]
-_Note that LLRT will not support running TypeScript without transpilation.
+> LLRT will not support running TypeScript without transpilation.
 This is by design for performance reasons.
 Transpiling requires CPU and memory that adds latency and cost during execution.
-This can be avoided if done ahead of time during deployment._
+This can be avoided if done ahead of time during deployment.

 ## Rationale